jekyll/jekyll/site/_docs/pages.md

 ## Where additional pages live

-Where you put HTML files for pages depends on how you want the pages to work.
+Where you put HTML or [Markdown](http://daringfireball.net/projects/markdown/) files for pages depends on how you want the pages to work.
 There are two main ways of creating pages:

-- Place named HTML files for each page in your site's root folder.
+- Place named HTML or [Markdown](http://daringfireball.net/projects/markdown/)
+files for each page in your site's root folder.
-- Create a folder in the site's root for each page, and place an index.html file in each page folder.
+- Create a folder in the site's root for each page, and place an index.html or index.md file in each page folder.

 Both methods work fine (and can be used in conjunction with each other), with the only real difference being the resulting URLs.